-Description: The CalEPA hosts a wide variety of loans and grants specifically for California.
+Description: The CalEPA Loans and Grants hosts a wide variety of EPA grants specifically for California.
 While these funding sources may not tie directly to fuel management or fire recovery, there is a wide array of funding opportunities for water and air resources which are directly impacted by wildfire.